titusaj/AutomatedLungSoundSegmentation/README.md

 Day 10: Starting out in the morning with trying to preprocess all the data arrays for insertion into the model.

 Day 11: Pausing unet implementation for right now having trouble with the memory allocation working out how to get the model workinng with out this.

+Day 12: Got the test paradigm working out now and getting the expected overfit result, now got to work out why the output for this model is so big.